Is a Dual MBA/MSN Worth It?

 GRADUATE STUDIES | 4 MIN READ

-Earning an MBA/MSN dual degree requires a definite commitment of time and energy.
+Earning a Dual MBA/MSN requires a definite commitment of time and energy.
 But the end result?
 You’ll have a platform from which you can change the status quo.

 If—while juggling patients or completing charts, chatting with your nursing colleagues or sitting through a staff meeting—you’ve ever thought, “There has to be a better way!” about the multitudes of tasks thrown at nurses daily, a dual-degree program could be for you.